 As at 31 December 2020, Cash and cash equivalents includes cash and balances with central banks of EUR 111,087 million (2019: EUR 53,202 million; 2018: EUR 49,987 million).
-The increase in cash and balances with central banks was mainly driven by ING's participation of EUR 59.5 billion in the targeted longer-term refinancing operations (TLTRO III) in 2020, which was mainly placed on deposit with the ECB as at 31 December and by increased customer deposits.
+The increase in cash and balances with central banks were mainly driven by ING's participation of EUR 59.5 billion in the targeted longer-term refinancing operations (TLTRO III) in 2020, which were mainly placed on deposit with the ECB as at 31 December (reported as Cash and balances with Central Banks) and by increased customer deposits.
 Reference is made to Note 33 'Cash and cash equivalents'.